bormaxi8080/bormaxi8080/README.md

 Unlike many people who are interested in OSINT and information security, I do not seek to be anonymous, and information about me is open to a reasonable extent.
 This is a principled position aimed at popularizing research activities and supporting democratic values ​​in the world.

-For quite a long time I was engaged in hiring specialists in IT and took about 250 families outside Russian Federation.
-With the beginning of war in Ukraine, I left Russia, and I do not consider offers from Russian corporations, state structures, and office work within Russia.
+For quite a long time I was engaged in hiring specialists in IT and took about 250 families outside RF.
+With the beginning of war in Ukraine, I left russia, and I do not consider offers from russian corporations, state structures, and office work within russia.
 Now I live in other countries.

 In parallel with development and hiring in IT, I was involved in development of various communities, including non-core for IT, and met a lot of interesting and famous people: social activists, journalists, politically concerned citizens, HR, PR people, developers, security specialists, etc. At a certain point, this activity logically led me to become interested in OSINT.